Rhetorical Sound Design

 This only works because both teams are aware of the landing sounds and because these sounds are audible from positions outside of the room.

+A subsequent update added unique landing sounds per surface, which complicates this scenario.
+In this clip, he actually jumps on a wood surface at the end of the upper tunnel.
+Now, an observant player could note that this surface sound effect is not what would they would hear when opposing players drop on the stone floor below.
+If he instead faked further to the left, the sounds would match as they did on older versions of the game.
 Sound effects can provide extremely valuable information to players beyond the limitations of line of sight.
 It's important to keep this in mind, even for members of the development team who don't deal directly with audio.
 If footstep propagation distance determines when and where players can afford to move at full speed, this can influence how major routes through the map are designed.
 If this isn't accounted for, it can have unintended consequences on player behavior and map flow.
 This applies in many other seemingly non-audio design contexts as well.

 Ethos: The Appeal to Character